EarthByte/nodule/README.md

 * Variable dependence plots (`variable_dependence.pdf`)
 * Nodule occurrence probability grids (`probability_grids.nc`)

-Expected runtime for the full notebook on a standard laptop is 5hrs.
+Expected runtime for the full notebook on a standard laptop is approximately 5hrs.
+Most of the computation is concerned with estimating the mutual information between the nodule occurrence probability and the variable grids.